-He participated in his first marathon (Boston) in 1959, running with the leaders through Wellesley, but dropping out at 22 miles: “There was no Runner’s World back then telling me how to train.”
-Five years later, Higdon finally figured out the training principles that he shares with runners today.
-He led through 19 miles before being passed by eventual winner Aurele Vandendriessche.
-Higdon held on for fifth (first American), clocking a personal best 2:21:55.
-(His 111 marathons include four overall victories and numerous age-group firsts.)
+Higdon participated in his first marathon (Boston) in 1959.
+By the Boston Marathon in 1964, Higdon had figured out the training principles that he shares with runners today.
+He led through 19 miles before being passed by the eventual winner and held on for 5th place and 1st place American finisher, clocking a personal best 2:21:55.
+Over 111 marathons, Higdon has tallied four overall victories and numerous age-group firsts.

-Despite winning several national championships as an open runner, Higdon achieved his greatest success as a masters runner. ("Masters" denotes runners over the age of 35.)
+Higdon achieved his greatest success as a masters (ages 35+) runner.
 He won the 3000 meter steeplechase at the 1975 World Masters Championships, setting an American masters record of 9:18.6 that remains unbroken four decades later.
-He also won world masters titles in 1977, 1981 and 1991.
-His 1977 steeplechase victory set a world record.
-His American masters record of 14:59.6 for 5,000 meters, set running barefoot at London's Crystal Palace in 1972, lasted more than 24 years until finally bettered by Minnesota's Steve Plasencia in 1997.
+He also won world masters titles in 1977 (world record), 1981 and 1991.
+His American masters record of 14:59.6 for 5,000 meters, set running barefoot at London's Crystal Palace in 1972, lasted nearly 25 years.

 One of the founders in 1958 of the Road Runners Club of America (RRCA), Higdon received that organization's Journalism Award in 1980 and also was named to the RRCA Hall of Fame.
-In 1986 Higdon was a finalist in NASA's Journalist-in-Space program to ride the space shuttle.
-In 1995 the North American Ski Journalists Association presented him with its Harold Hirsch Award for ski columns that appeared in the South Bend Tribune.
-At the American Society of Journalist and Author's annual meeting in 2003, the Society gave Higdon its Career Achievement Award, the highest honor given to writer members.
+In 1986 Higdon was a finalist for NASA's Journalist-in-Space program to ride the space shuttle.
+In 1995, the North American Ski Journalists Association presented him with its Harold Hirsch Award.
+In 2003, the American Society of Journalists and Authors gave Higdon its Career Achievement Award, the highest honor given to writer members.